glycerine/spin_paxos/README.md

 > service to lean on."

 ![raft image from https://transactional.blog/talk/enough-with-all-the-raft](raft_self_manges_and_supports_high_contention.png)
-Above, raft image from https://transactional.blog/talk/enough-with-all-the-raft
+Above, Raft image from https://transactional.blog/talk/enough-with-all-the-raft

 Raft is the best at re-configuration, in my mind, not in small part because it is a stand alone solution.